kaby76/Antlr4BuildTasks/Readme.md

 Antlr4BuildTasks automatically downloads a Java Runtime Environment (JRE) and the Antlr tool jar file to generate the parser and lexer.
 You do not need to set up anything.
-And, it can be used either at the command line or within Visual Studio.
+It can be used either at the command line or within Visual Studio, and on Windows, Linux or Mac.

 [Antlr4.Runtime.Standard](https://www.nuget.org/packages/Antlr4.Runtime.Standard/)
 is the "official", maintained runtime for C#.
 It completely